Huizhou Guangdong, China Travel Guide

 A cable car operates at Luofu Mountain, supplying convenient access to higher high points and scenic viewpoints.

 Accessibility infrastructure is improving in newer developments and major tourist sites in Huizhou.
 However, it generally lags behind Western standards.
 Wheelchair ramps and accessible restrooms are not universally available.
-Older establishments and some public transport options may present challenges.
+Older establishments and some public transit choices could be challenging.

 The Guangzhou Underground railway exemplifies modern public transport in the region, featuring clean, effective trains and stations.